-To learn about how these assets are made available to users within ConceptShare, refer to the guide on Asset Ingestion.
 In order to allow a user to be able to view and work with a wide variety of file formats; ConceptShare supports a growing list of video, audio, image, and animation formats.
 ConceptShare uses transcoding in order to make the various uploaded file formats accessible to users within the context of a web application.
 For example, web browsers do not have native support displaying desktop application formats such as Powerpoint .pptx, Word .docx files, or .mov video files.
 The table below shows a sample of file formats categorized by type:

 Once an asset is uploaded, behind the scenes, the ConceptShare background service queue will kickoff a process to convert (transcode) the original file whose format is not supported by browsers to another format which is browser compatible.
 The secondary file is referred to as a proxy file.

 |GIF and JPEG